brijr/components/README.md

 ![components](https://github.com/brijr/components/assets/57158102/a1246578-4837-4704-94d8-1b01703a850b)

-Open source collection of React components for building websites.
+Open source collection of Typesafe React components for building websites.
 Created by [Bridger Tower](https://bridger.to).

 ## Setup